 I’m not sure how I was elected as the common name, but my name was used whether I was there or not.
 As I have never received a statement, I assume the tab was paid or written off.
 Given the size of some of the tabs I was a part of, I would assume “written off” would not have been an option, or would explain why the British Rose now has a new name.

 So, the first version of the mailing list was called “Kevin’s Tab” which I realized pretty quickly didn’t make much sense as a name, so it became Kevin’s Pub.
 It was to be a vital lifeline connecting us as we fled the IAC implosion, except that most of us didn’t really need a lifeline, since nobody really paid attention to the people who left – they were too busy trying to escape themselves.

-Interestingly, after I moved to IBM and sold my soul, my first IBM manager constantly used the Kevin’s Pub website as an example of a metaphor – that was one of his major buzzwords at the time – and would tirelessly use it to explain to anyone who would listen that a metaphor was a way to project the real world onto the web.
+Interestingly, after I moved to IBM and sold my soul (and never got a refund or my promised millions), my first IBM manager constantly used the Kevin’s Pub website as an example of a metaphor – that was one of his major buzzwords at the time – and would tirelessly use it to explain to anyone who would listen that a metaphor was a way to project the real world onto the web.